Colton/CABarMenu/README.markdown

 backgroundColor
 alpha
 setTranslucent:
-cornerRadius - You must use 'menu.layer.cornerRadius' instead of 'menu.cornerRadius'
+cornerRadius - You must use menu.layer.cornerRadius instead of menu.cornerRadius.
 ```
 With those above, you should be able to customise it
 to your liking.